XedDexTools/xed-solana-metadata/CONTRIBUTING.md

-# Contributing to XED Metadata
+# Contributing to XED Screener

-Thank you for your interest in contributing to XED Metadata!
+Thank you for your interest in contributing to XED Screener!
 We're building free, permissionless infrastructure for the Solana ecosystem, and your contributions help make this possible.

 ## 🎯 Our Mission

-XED Metadata exists to eliminate the $300 paywall that prevents projects from updating their token metadata.
+XED Screener exists to eliminate the $300 paywall that prevents projects from updating their token metadata.
 We believe infrastructure should be free and accessible to everyone.

 ## 🤝 How to Contribute